Excel AVERAGEIF Function for Values Greater Than 0

 How to Use AVERAGEIF Function Between Two Values in Excel

-We want to use the AVERAGEIF function to find the desired result between two values in excel.
+We want to use the AVERAGEIF function to find the average between two values in Excel.
 It is very important and useful for determining the final result while two-valued conditions are available.
 We can fulfill our goal by following the steps.

 Steps: